 While great ideas can sell themselves, there’s a reason why entrepreneurs need to learn the art of pitching investors — 99% of the time, entrepreneurs will need to persuade others that their idea is, in fact, great.
-Peter Coughter’s book is a play by play of how to do just that.
+Peter Coughter’s book is a play by play on how to do just that.

-Coughter takes a close look at the role of persuasion in the creation of a good pitch, presenting tools he designed to to help advertising and marketing professionals develop persuasive presentations that deliver business.
+Coughter takes a close look at the role of persuasion in the creation of a good pitch, presenting tools he designed to help advertising and marketing professionals develop persuasive presentations that deliver business.

 Entrepreneurs will learn how to hone their individual presentation style, how to organize a powerful presentation, how to truly connect with an audience, and, more importantly, how to woo investors.